ChrisB9/local-https/README.md

 # LOCAL real HTTPS.
-With the help of Cloudflare DNS
+With the help of acme.sh dnsapi

 You want a local Https certificate that is real?
 Accepted by every Browser?
 With your domain and a little help of Docker you can do it.